Appalachian Rural Opioid Planning Consortium Community Assessment & Planning Project

 Strategic Prevention Framework Partnerships for Success Statewide Project Evaluation

 The Center is contracted by the West Virginia Department of Health & Human Resources Bureau for Behavioral Health to evaluate the West Virginia Strategic Prevention Framework, Partnerships for Success (SPF PFS) project.
 The goal of SPF PFS is to prevent and reduce underage drinking, intravenous drug use, and marijuana use of high-risk students aged 9-20 years.
 The SPF PFS is funded by a five-year federal grant received by the West Virginia Department of Health & Human Resources Bureau for Behavioral Health from the Substance Abuse and Mental Health Services Administration, Center for Substance Abuse Prevention (CSAP).
 The SPF PFS is carried out by six regional prevention lead organizations covering all WV counties.
 The population of focus for PFS is students aged 9-20 who are at higher risk or showing early signs of substance use disorder (SUD), including those in foster care, living in poverty, or showing serious emotional disturbance (SED) or serious mental illness (SMI).
 The focus areas of this grant are: 1) increasing access to culturally and age-appropriate evidence-based practices (EBPs) through 2) building capacity to make data-informed decisions and selecting the most appropriate prevention services to meet the needs of high-need communities and high-risk populations of youth while 3) integrating selective and indicated prevention interventions into local youth-serving systems.
+Final reports for two SPF PFS statewdie assessment projects completed in 2021 are provided below.
 Project years: 2018-2023

-Strategic Prevention Framework Prescription Drug (SPF Rx) Statewide Project Evaluation
+Strategic Prevention Framework Prescription Drug Statewide Project: Evaluation and Provider Education

 The Center is contracted by the West Virginia Department of Health & Human Resources Bureau for Behavioral Health to evaluate the Strategic Prevention Framework Prescription Drug (SPF Rx) grant from SAMHSA.
 The Marshall University evaluation team joined the project in late 2017.
 The goals of the project include the following.
 Goal 1.
 Enhance WV SPF-based prevention infrastructure to address prescription drug misuse among youth (ages 12-17) and adults (ages 18 and older).
 Goal 2.
-Prevent and reduce prescription drug and illicit opioid misuse.
-Project years: 2016-2021
+Prevent and reduce prescription drug and illicit opioid misuse and abuse.

-The Center has partnered with United Way of the River Cities to evaluate and support implementation of their OJJDP FY 20 Opioid Affected Youth Initiative grant awarded by the US Office of Justice Programs.
-The mission of the Tri-County Shield Project is to develop and implement a comprehensive data-driven coordinated plan to address challenges resulting from the opioid crisis that impact youth, their families and community safety in Cabell and Wayne counties.
-The project will reduce traumatic stress for youth impacted by opioid use disorder.
-Shield will accomplish this by integrating evidence-based prevention, intervention, diversion, and problem identification and treatment services for children and their families with already existing education, justice, and treatment service systems, and by increasing the capacity of community organizations to better identify and serve youth and families suffering from traumatic stress due to the devastating effects of the opioid epidemic on our region.
+The mission of the PEP Shield Project is to develop and implement a comprehensive data-driven coordinated plan to address challenges resulting from the opioid crisis that impact youth, their families and community safety in Cabell County.
+Shield will reduce traumatic stress for youth impacted by opioid use disorder by integrating evidence-based prevention, intervention, diversion, and problem identification and treatment services for children and their families with already existing education, justice, and treatment service systems, and by increasing the capacity of community organizations to better identify and serve youth and families suffering from traumatic stress due to opioids.
+Agency partners include: United Way of the River Cities, members of the PEP Coalition and Wayne County Prevention Coalition.
+A link to the need and resource assessment can be found below.
 Project years: 2020-2023